tphw/EM_Report/README.md

     ![Alt text](images/image1.png)

-  - Get amount out of Busd if we sell the balance of "Vulnerable contract" in the TRUNK/BUSD pair.
+  - Get amount out of BUSD if we sell the balance of "Vulnerable contract" in the TRUNK/BUSD pair.

     ![Alt text](images/image2.png)